The Many Lives Of A Coconut | Amoils.com

 Young coconuts contain the purest unsaturated fat, offering the best rejuvenation properties for the body’s tissues.
 Young coconuts are heavier to carry as they contain more water inside.
 Unless you live the tropics, you will find it much more difficult to get hold of young coconuts.

-Once you have your coconut in your hand, you might wonder how to open safely so that you don’t damage either yourself or your surroundings.
-You can find out the safe way here.
+Once you have your coconut in your hand, you might wonder how to open it safely so that you don’t damage either yourself or your surroundings.

 Different parts of a coconut have varied uses and health benefits